Engineering Notes by Oriental Motor

 An instantaneous forward/reverse operation describes a motor that is rotating back and forth between two positions repeatedly.
 An application example could be a connector test fixture that inserts and retracts the connector to test its reliability.
 This can be done with AC motors, brushless motors, servo motors, or stepper motors.
 They all can reverse direction.
 The deciding factor is how fast and how accurately you want the motor to stop when commanded to stop.

 First, the winding design is different.
-The primary and secondary windings are more balanced with three-phase motors than with single-phase motors.
-In this case, we mean the electrical specifications of the winding.
+The electrical specifications (resistance) of the primary and secondary windings inside the motor are more balanced with three-phase motors than with single-phase motors.
 Please see the table below.

 Power Supply (VAC) Motor Primary Winding Secondary Winding